dsaucez/RESCOM17/README.md

 ##### Load balancing

-When multiple spanning trees or shortest paths exist, load balancing is often performed meaning that the traffic can be spread on all the paths to the destination.
+When multiple paths exist, load balancing is often performed meaning that the traffic can be spread on all the paths to the destination.

 Different solutions exist to perform load balancing.
 The two most common solution are:

-1. Random: the shortest path to be followed by a packet is selected randomly, for each packet.
+1. Random: the path to be followed by a packet is selected randomly, for each packet or flow.

-2. Deterministic: the shortest path to be followed by a packet is selected according to a deterministic function, for each packet.
+2. Deterministic: the path to be followed by a packet is selected according to a deterministic function.
 To guarantee stability of packets of a given flow, the function usually returns the same choice for every packet belonging to the same flow.

 ## Lab instructions